 4. Delivery (treatment)

-Treatment may be given on an out-patient or in-patient basis.
-It is imperative
+Treatment may be given on an out-patient or in-patient basis, dependent

-that the prescription and treatment plan is adhered to as any missed treatment
+and treatment plan is adhered to as any missed treatment may affect success.

-is monitored regularly and may be adjusted if the patient suffers from
+regularly and may be adjusted if the patient suffers from adverse side

 To receive the radiation therapy, you will lie on a couch under the machine,

 and be asked to remain still during the actual treatment.
 Once all is